Koodinviilaus/typescript-express-demo/README.md

 - 'npm i'
 - 'npm run start' or 'npm run dev' to launch
-- go to localhost and chosen port (default 8080) using a browser
+- go to localhost on chosen port (default 8080) using a browser